mdiasdev/SwiftFestWorkshop/presentation.markdown

 }
 ```

-And we'll make a function that returns a Reservation as a dictionary for use in JSON:
+And we'll make a function that returns a `Reservation` as a `Dictionary` for use in JSON:
 ```
 func asDictionary() -> [String: Any] {
     let restaurant = Restaurant()